iterative/dvc.org/content/docs/user-guide/experiment-management/sharing-experiments.md

 $ dvc remote add --local --default storage ~/my-project/.dvc/cache
 ```

+> ⚠️ `--local` is important here, so that the configuration change doesn't get
+> to the original repo accidentally.

-If there is a DVC remote for the project, assuming the experiments have been
+If there's a DVC remote for the project, assuming the experiments have been
 pushed there, you can pull the one in question:

 ```dvc